re-actors/alls-green/README.md

 ### ``failure``

-Whether this check decided that the job matrix failed.
+This check determines whether the job matrix has failed and returns the status as `success`.

 ### ``result``

-Failure or success result of the job matrix.
+returns `failure` or `success` as result of the job matrix.

 ### ``success``

-Whether this check decided that the job matrix succeeded.
+This check determines whether the job matrix has succeeded and returns the status as `success`.

 ## Gotchas